raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 ---

-### generators that transform more than one generator
+### generators that transform one or more generators

 `mapWith` was a generator that transformed an iterable by mapping its values with a unary function.
 Thus, `mapWith((x) => x*3, from(1))` gives us an iterator over the multiples of three.